 It’s an added bonus that the University of the Sunshine Coast is nestled in between beachside Mooloolaba and the lush hinterland.
 From waterfalls in Maleny and challenging trails in the Glass House Mountains to art galleries in Montville and strawberry picking in Wolvi, the Sunshine Coast is a perfect place to study abroad for outdoor lovers.

-Cairns, the largest city in Tropical North Queensland, is not only a popular destination for students but also the gateway to ancient landscapes, World Heritage rainforests, and the Great Barrier Reef.
+Cairns, the largest city in Far North Queensland, is not only a popular destination for students but also the gateway to ancient landscapes, World Heritage rainforests, and the Great Barrier Reef.
 Why not explore some of the great gifts from Mother Nature while furthering your educational goals?

 As a student at James Cook University, you’ll be just two blocks from Cairns Esplanade Lagoon, five minutes from heritage buildings, and moments away from incredible coffee.
 Along with 12,000 students, you’ll be able to take the unique opportunity to study Business, Geosciences, Medicine, and Public Health with an emphasis on research projects in world-class facilities.